Last Updated on: by

 - Mechanical breakdown — the three smooth muscle layers enable the stomach to act as a churn, gastric juice is added and the contents are liquefied to chime.

-- Non-specific defence against microbes — provided by hydrochloric acid in gastric juice.
+- Non-specific defense against microbes — provided by hydrochloric acid in gastric juice.

-- Preparation of iron for absorption further along the tract — the acid environment of the stomach solubilises iron salts, which is required before iron can be absorbed
+- Preparation of iron for absorption further along the track — the acid environment of the stomach solubilizes iron salts, which is required before iron can be absorbed

 - Production of intrinsic factor needed for absorption of vitamin B12 in the terminal ileum